runfinch/finch/README.md

 <img src="contrib/logo/Finch_Horizontal_Black.png" width=40% height=auto>

-### Hello, Finch!
+### Hello, Finch

-Finch is a new open source client for container development.
+Finch is an open source client for container development.
 Its simple installer provides a minimal native client along with an opinionated distribution of other open source components.
 Rather than creating even more options to reason about and choose from, Finch aims to help promote other projects by making it easy to install and use them, while offering a simple native client to tie it all together.

 Finch provides a simple client which is integrated with [nerdctl](https://github.com/containerd/nerdctl).
 For the core build/run/push/pull commands, Finch depends upon nerdctl to handle the heavy lifting.
 It works with [containerd](https://containerd.io) for container management, and with [BuildKit](https://github.com/moby/buildkit) to handle Open Container Initiative (OCI) image builds.
 These components are all pulled together and run within a virtual machine managed by [Lima](https://github.com/lima-vm/lima).

 With Finch, you can leverage these existing projects without chasing down all the details.
-Just install and start runnning and building your containers!
+Just install and start running and building your containers!

 ### Getting Started with Finch on macOS

 The project will in the near future have a more full set of documentation and tutorials.
 For now let's get started here.
 As mentioned above, `finch` integrates with `nerdctl`.
 While Finch doesn't implement 100% of the upstream commands, the most common commands are in place and working.
 The [nerdctl Command Reference](https://github.com/containerd/nerdctl#command-reference) can be replied upon as a starting point for documentation.

 #### Installing Finch

 To get started with Finch on macOS, the prerequisites are:

 * macOS catalina (10.15) or higher, newer versions are tested on a best-effort basis
 * Intel or Apple Silicon M1 system for macOS
-* Recommended minimum configuration is 2 cpu, 4gb mem
+* Recommended minimum configuration is 2 CPU, 4 GB memory

 Download a release package for your architecture from the [project's GitHub releases](https://github.com/runfinch/finch/releases) page, and once downloaded double click and follow the directions.